Air Algérie Flight 5017: Sequence of events based on flight data recorder analysis

 Shortly after, the EPR (engine pressure ratio) values of the right engine became erroneous, probably due to ice crystals obstructing its pressure sensor.
 The autothrottle then adjusted the thrust to prevent the erroneous values from exceeding the EPR limit in cruise setting.
 The thrust delivered by the engines was then lower than the thrust required for level flight, and the speed of the plane continued to decrease.
 For about one minute, the gap between the EPR values of the left and right engines gradually increased and then stabilized between 0.2 and 0.3, and the autothrottle switched to MACH ATL mode three times.
 55 seconds after the anomaly in the right engine, the left engine's EPR values also became erroneous and started to increase.
-Due to these incorrect readings, the crew realized that an anomaly had occurred on AH5017.
+Due to these incorrect readings, the crew realized that an anomaly had occurred.
 Five seconds later, and continuing for four seconds, this increase was interrupted by a decrease in both engines' RPM.
 This decrease could have resulted from the crew reducing the Mach target, or from manual decrease in engine RPM by over-riding the autothrottle.
 However, even though there were many anomalies in the engines, the speed of the plane was still at or near normal speed cruising, so the crew still did not activate the engine anti-icing system.
 They did not realize that the blockage in the pressure sensors was causing the engines to deliver insufficient thrust.
 The engine RPM then increased again until the erroneous left EPR values reached EPR limit.
 The thrust delivered by the engines remained lower than the thrust required in this phase of flight and the plane continued to decelerate.
 The gap between the right EPR and the left EPR became closer to the typical EPR values while in cruise.
 The N1 values were slightly lower than the typical cruise values (77% instead of 80 – 85%).
 The inconsistency between the EPR values and N1 values was therefore hardly noticeable to the crew, more so since their documentation did not have a table of correct actions between EPR and N1 and they had not been trained to observe the correct action between these two parameters.
 Additionally, the flight crew was busy trying to avoid a nearby storm system and trying to contact Niamey.